marcelluscaio/faceMovie/readme.md

 - [ ] Use Firebase to store information
 - [ ] User gives his own review (limit of characters)
 - [ ] User review appears on tooltip
 - [ ] Make OMDB fetch independent from NYTimes
+- [ ] Try to fix Chrome bug with dimnesion set in JS

 ## Planning/Timeline
 - [X] Create layout on Figma